jeffreytzeng/HackerRank/30 Days of Code/Day 27 Testing/cpp/README.md

 10. Using Makefile:
 	1) my_sample:
-		a. "@" means not echo command when executes.
+		a. "@" means not echo command when executes.<br />
 		b.
-Make only executes first tag and it's associate tags.
+Make only executes first tag and it's associate tags.<br />
 		c.
-Linking flags must go last in the command as following.
+Linking flags must go last in the command as following.<br />

 			CXX = g++
 			CXXFLAG = -L../../../lib -lgtest -lpthread -std=gnu++11